untrivial/learning-python/README.md

 * 7/12/2023 - Finished Andrew Ng's Supervised Machine Learning: Regression and Classification on Coursera

 ### 7/12/2023 - Made a Kaggle account! https://www.kaggle.com/untrivial

+### 7/23/2023 - Putting all my CS notes into Obsidian for PKM